StaticGenie/StaticGenie/README.md

 When you wish to run StaticGenie.
 Use the following command: `docker-compose run sg npm run {commands-below}`

-- `compile` - Converts the typescript to javascript.
+- `build:ts` - Converts the typescript to javascript.
 Gives you quicker feedback than having to generate the website everytime you wish to test
-- `build` - Build your website
+- `build:pages` - Build your web pages
 - `test` - Compile and tests the javascript (although this isn't working yet)

+@TODO can't decide if to make `build:website` or break it up and split the generator into multiple commands (I like this one I think): `build:pages`, `build:assets`, `build:optimise`, etc

 # Config